fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 The json-server does not exactly match the description provided by the textbook [definition](https://en.wikipedia.org/wiki/Representational_state_transfer) of a REST API, but neither do most other APIs claiming to be RESTful.

-We will take a closer look at REST in the [next part](/en/part3) of the course, but it's important to familiarize ourselves at this point with some of the [conventions](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) used by json-server and REST APIs in general.
+We will take a closer look at REST in the [next part](/en/part3) of the course.
+But it's important to familiarize ourselves at this point with some of the [conventions](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) used by json-server and REST APIs in general.
 In particular, we will be taking a look at the conventional use of [routes](https://github.com/typicode/json-server#routes), aka URLs and HTTP request types, in REST.

 ### REST